* Pan-European FTSEurofirst 300 index falls 2.5 pct

 * U.S. data mixed, hit equities but FX little changed

-* Next, Dixons down on target price cut by Exane (Updates with reaction to jobs data)
+* Next, Dixons down on target price cut by Exane (Updates with closing prices)

 By Atul Prakash

-LONDON, Sept 4 (Reuters) - European shares looked set to end the week lower after jobs data from the United States triggered selling pressure as investors try to gauge the timing of the next U.S. rate hike.
+LONDON, Sept 4 (Reuters) - European shares ended the week lower after jobs data from the United States triggered selling pressure as investors try to gauge the timing of the next U.S. rate hike.

 While there was an initially positive market reaction to the data, which showed the U.S. economy had created fewer jobs than expected last month, a fall in the unemployment rate to a 7-1/2-year low meant the release did not decisively quash expectations of an interest rate hike as early as this month.